benjdj6/timecrunch/README.md

 * Backend unit conversions

-* Backend metric to imperial conversions (and reverse)

 * Allow for users to input other types of units (eg Cloves)

 * Add unusual measurements (dash, pinch, etc)